 Some kids seem to get sick with every season change.
 Add in seasonal allergies, and it can seem like a losing battle to stay healthy.
 To support your child’s immune system, digestive system, and for fewer sore throats, ear aches and tummy upsets, you can take steps to keep her microbiome in balance.

 Some germs (good bacteria, microbes, beneficial probiotics) are essential for health!

 Everyone has a unique microbiome that houses nearly 100 trillion bacteria.
 They outnumber our human cells by a factor of ten to one.
 Different kinds of bacteria have different jobs within our bodies.
 About 85 percent of them are beneficial probiotics.
 These good guys help kids produce vitamins, absorb nutrients, regulate their immune system, and may even influence their mood.

-The first couple of years of a child’s life are crucial for proper microbiome development.
+The first few years of a child’s life are crucial for proper microbiome development (source).
 Although a baby’s gut is mostly sterile in the womb (the placenta does contain some microbes), the major microbial inoculation begins as the baby descends through the birth canal, picking up vaginal bacteria along the way.
 Breast milk also provides tons of microbes.

 As a child begins to eat solid foods, their microbiome continues to evolve based upon dietary intake and environmental factors.
 By about age two, a toddler’s microbiome resembles that of an adult.